 - Must accept cookies, allow geolocation, and disable ad blockers for the duration of the exam

 You must be able to present government-issued photo identification from a non-embargoed country (see U.S. Embargoed Countries below).
 For Canada, United States, France, United Kingdom, Ireland, Netherlands, and Switzerland you may use a driver's license.
 For all other countries you must provide a current passport.
-You will scan and upload a photo of your identification using a webcam or mobile phone.
-You can also upload a copy of your ID that is already available on your computer in JPG, PNG, or BMP format.
+You will scan and upload a photo of your identification using your webcam or upload a copy of your ID that you've previously scanned in JPG, PNG, or BMP format.

 U.S. Embargoed Countries

 Google complies with the United States Government's list of embargoed countries.
 The current embargoed country list includes Cuba, Iran, North Korea, Sudan, Syria, and Crimea.

 If you are under 13, you are not eligible to take the exam or to become certified.
 If you are between 13 and 17 years of age, you may test and receive certification with parental consent.
 If you are participating in a location that requires by law a lower minimum age for entry into such programs, then the minimum age limit will be the stated minimum required age.
 Individuals 18 years or older are eligible for certification without any age-related restrictions.

 Before you take the exam, make sure you can solve the types of coding challenges that the exam contains.
 To prepare, use the Mobile Web Specialist Study Guide.

 Use accessibility best practices to make web applications accessible to all users, including those with visual, motor, hearing, and cognitive impairments.